Article 5Enforced 2025-02-02

 Tools surface problems.
 Programmes solve them.

-LitmusAI produces audit-ready evidence.
-The next step — programme design, board narrative, regulator engagement — is the surface AskAjay covers, the advisory arm of AI Exponent LLC.
+LitmusAI hands you the file.
+The work that follows — programme design, board narrative, regulator engagement — is what AskAjay.ai (the advisory arm of AI Exponent LLC) does.

 Explore advisory at AskAjay.ai →